Hilaria Baldwin Does Bikini Workout With Baby

 As she did with her three previous pregnancies, Hilaria — a yoga teacher who’s married to actor Alec Baldwin — lost all her baby weight less than two months after childbirth.

-Mostly Vegan Diet And Daily Exercise
+Hilaria Baldwin Eats A Mostly Vegan Diet And Implements Daily Exercise

 Hilaria’s weight loss secrets were a mostly vegan diet and daily workouts that include cardio exercise, yoga, calisthenics, light weight-training and Pilates, as the Inquisitr previously reported.